 Dogs are free to visit the Cadw ground for free!
 As long as they are well behaved, especially walking through the gift shop.
 Mum sometimes gets nervous about my tail because it goes out of control when I get excited!
 Dad often laughs at me when my tail hits me in my own face!

 Harlech castle has amazing panoramic views of Snowdonia and the beautiful Welsh coast making it one of the most popular castles in North Wales.
 I even got to watch a short film about the castle.
 Here is what I learned:

 - Harlech castle was built for Edward I by 1000 men!

-- · It is considered to be one of the finest examples of the late 13th century in Europe!
+- One of the finest examples of the late 13th century in Europe!
 (Can’t you see why!)

-- · The name Harlech is translated from ‘High top’, quite fitting since it is built on top of a cliff.
+- · The name Harlech translates to ‘High Top’, quite fitting since it is built on top of a cliff.

 - · The sea used to come right up to the castle, now replaced by Harlech golf club and sand dunes.

 I really enjoyed walking around the castle, seeing what the remains of the rooms used to be and the view from the top, looking down at the people exploring.